 Land Loans and Lot Loans

-There are many lenders that specialize in land loans or lot loans.
+Many lenders specialize in land loans or lot loans.
 Often, these are savings and loan institutions in more rural areas.
-Land loans tend to be shorter term (10 years or less), typically higher than market rate and require 20%-50% down.
+Land loans tend to be shorter terms of 10 years or less, typically higher than the market rate, and require 20% to 50% down.

-You’ll find that owner financing is more prevalent with raw land that with developed parcels.
-That’s because vacant land is typically harder to sell than developed properties and it’s more common for them to be owned outright, which makes owner financing easier.
+You’ll find that owner financing is more prevalent with raw land than with developed parcels.
+That’s because vacant land typically is harder to sell than developed properties, and it’s more common for them to be owned outright, which makes owner financing easier.

 Once you’ve purchased a parcel, there are several ways to profit from it.
 Some of the options will generate a return in a fairly short timeframe.
 Others take longer and require holding the property, perhaps for years.